 The World Economic Forum cited Sharma as one of its “Top Young Leaders” in 2007.
 In 2012, Foreign Policy magazine cited Sharma as one of its top global thinkers and the following year, India’s premier weekly magazine Outlook named him as one of The World’s 25 Smartest Indians.
 Bloomberg ranked Ruchir among the world’s 50 Most Influential people in 2015.
 The following year, GQ India named Sharma the Global Indian of the Year and Barron’s put him on its cover as “Wall Street’s New Global Thinker.”

 Sharma is passionate about politics and has covered every national election in India, and many major state contests, going back to 1998.
 He led the first trip with three journalist friends, and the pack has since grown to 20 regulars and a few guest travelers.
 They typically travel a 1,000 miles over a week, and have interviewed everyone from local voters to national leaders, including Narendra Modi and the Gandhis.
 These travels are captured in his 2019 book, Democracy on the Road: a 25-year Journey Through India.

-Sharma’s other interests include athletics and a serious commitment to running.
-Despite his extensive travels, he tries not to miss a single day of training no matter where he is in the world.
-He regularly trains with his former Olympics coach and competes in sprinting events.
+Sharma’s other interests include athletics and he continues to train for the 100 and 200 meters sprints.
+No matter where he is in the world, or how hectic his schedule, he tries not to miss a single day of training.
 In 2011, he represented India in the World Masters Athletic championship in Sacramento.
-Sharma also has a keen interest in wildlife and in international cinema and makes it a point to attend major film festivals anytime he can find a moment from his investing, writing and running.
+Sharma also has a keen interest in wildlife and cinema and attends international film festivals when he can find a moment away from investing, writing and running.